hemingkx/improved-gwcnn/ggwd/README.md

 ## Issues

-In the coding process of our code, we found that parameter settings in the original code has some problems.
+In the coding process of our code, we found that parameter settings in the original code have some problems.
 We suggest you to set:

 ```
 f_lower = 10